whossname/resume/cv.md

 #### 2018-2019 Senior Software Engineer

 * *FleetOps* Rewrite of the previous Web UI (Vue, Phoenix)
-* *FleetControl* an application that allows dispatchers to allocate haul trucks to load and dump locations and haul truck operators to acknowledge the new allocation (Vue, Phoenix)
+* *FleetControl* an application that allows dispatchers to allocate haul trucks to load and dump locations.
+Also allows haul truck operators to acknowledge the new allocation (Vue, Phoenix)
 * *Driver Tree* a dynamic value driver tree that allows users to build the trees, input actual and target values or use automatically updating values based on a programmed (Vue, Phoenix)
 * *Cycle Time Efficency* tool for identifying problems in haul cycles by using GPS data to calculate variance in haul truck speed (Vue, Phoenix)
+* Deployment with Docker, Azure, and Kubernetes

 #### 2017-2018 Software Engineer